Ernie Barnes: Sports art

 The Los Angeles Olympic Organizing Committee named Barnes "Sports Artist of the 1984 Olympic Games".
 LAOOC President Peter V. Ueberroth said Barnes and his art "captured the essence of the Olympics" and "portray the city's ethnic diversity, the power and emotion of sports competition, the singleness of purpose and hopes that go into the making of athletes the world over."
 Barnes was commissioned to create five Olympic-themed paintings and serve as an official Olympic spokesman to encourage inner city youth.

 1985: Barnes was named the first "Sports Artist of the Year" by the United States Sports Academy.

 1987: Barnes created Fastbreak, a commissioned painting of the World Champion Los Angeles Lakers basketball team that included Magic Johnson, Kareem Abdul-Jabbar, James Worthy, Kurt Rambis and Michael Cooper.

 1996: Carolina Panthers football team owners Rosalind and Jerry Richardson (Barnes's former Colts teammate) commissioned Barnes to create the large painting Victory in Overtime (approximately 7 ft. x 14 ft.).
 It was unveiled before the team's 1996 inaugural season and hangs permanently in the owner's suite at the stadium.
 Richardson and Barnes were Baltimore Colts teammates briefly in 1960.

 1996: To commemorate their 50th anniversary in 1996, the National Basketball Association commissioned Barnes to create a painting with the theme, "Where we were, where we are, and where we are going."
 The painting, The Dream Unfolds hangs in the Naismith Memorial Basketball Hall of Fame in Springfield, Massachusetts.
 A limited edition of lithographs were made, with the first 50 prints going to each of the NBA's 50th Anniversary All-Time Team.

 2004: Barnes was named "America's Best Painter of Sports" by the American Sport Art Museum & Archives.

 Other notable sports commissions include paintings for the New Orleans Saints, Oakland Raiders and Boston Patriots football team owners.

+In 2025, Barnes work was included in the Get in the Game: Sports, Art, Culture, on view at the San Francisco Museum of Modern Art, in 2025, which later traveled to the Pérez Art Museum Miami, Florida, in 2026.